-The three types of workplace absences and how to manage them
+The 3 types of workplace absences & how to manage them

 1. Authorised absence